gryf/gitea-rest-renderer/README.rst

 Restructured text renderer for Gitea
 ====================================

-This is simple custom rst2html5 renderer for `Gitea`_.
+This is simple custom rst2html5 renderer for `Gitea`_ for reStructuredText files.

 Installation
 ------------